pingcap/docs-cn/dev/reference/tools/data-migration/configure/dm-worker-configuration-file-full.md

 # DM-worker listening address
 worker-addr = ":8262"

-# represents a MySQL/MariaDB instance or a replication group
+# Represents a MySQL/MariaDB instance or a replication group
 source-id = "mysql-replica-01"

 # server id of slave for binlog replication